Thanks to movies, and TV shows people are to believe that our will is our final words before we perish, a note, or a video.

 What do I do with my assets?

 Your will distributes property and other assets as you seem fit at your passing.
-Any person, place, or charitable organization can obtain your items if they accept it, and stated in your will.
+Any person, place, or charitable organization can obtain your items if they accept it, and stated.
 You may need an executioner, someone who follows the instructions of your will.
 If you do not have one, the court may appoint one.